 - A pregnant woman is regarded as two persons; points are awarded 18 weeks prior to the date of confinement. - Additional rooms may be needed on medical or other grounds.
 In such cases the HM staff should seek written or verbal confirmation from a medical professional to confirm why such extra bedrooms are needed (further guidance for staff is provided in the Allocation procedure). - We will consider members of an applicant's household who are temporarily absent from the house as part of the household when assessing overcrowding levels.
-Proof of temporary nature of their current residence is required.

-- Where households are split, the Association will consider children as part of the household if they stay with the applicants for a few days or more.
+Proof of temporary nature of their current residence is required - Where households are split, the Association will consider children as part of the household if they stay with the applicants for a few days or more.
 Applicants should however be aware that this situation may affect the amount of housing benefit entitlement.
-In most cases we would look for evidence for proof of residency such as a solicitor's letter. - Applicants may be considered for housing that alleviates their overcrowding, although it does not fully resolve it. - Proof of residence will be necessary for the award of overcrowding points - It some cases we may consider under-occupying if it resolves another priority need.
+In most cases we would look for evidence for proof of residency such as a solicitor's letter.
+If a legal letter cannot be provided, the Housing Manager/Director can apply discretion to such cases and make the award. - Applicants may be considered for housing that alleviates their overcrowding, although it does not fully resolve it. - Proof of residence will be necessary for the award of overcrowding points - It some cases we may consider under-occupying if it resolves another priority need.
 Such cases need to be authorised by the Housing Manager/Director.